Wishart defamation case not over yet

 Justice Williams has recalled his judgement entry and given Mr Wishart and his co-defendants 14 days to make submissions on the question of damages.

-Next story in National: Woman accused of killing child before court
+Next story in New Zealand: Woman accused of killing child before court

 Copyright © 2013, Radio New Zealand